deepnix1/example-dockerfile/README.md

 ## Contact

-For further information or questions, feel free to reach out via [LinkedIn] (https://www.linkedin.com/in/mustafa-dall/).
+For further information or questions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/mustafa-dall/).